1999–2000 San Antonio Spurs season: Off-season

+Regular season

-The Spurs won 14 of their first 17 games, including a seven-game winning streak, and held a 32–17 record at the All-Star break.
-At mid-season, Brown was released to free agency and re-signed with the Charlotte Hornets.
-On March 14, 2000, Elliott returned to the team in a 94–79 home win over the Atlanta Hawks, and played in the final 19 games of the season.
-The Spurs finished in second place in the Midwest Division with a 53–29 record, and earned the fourth seed in the Western Conference.
+With the addition of Porter, the Spurs got off to a fast start by winning 14 of their first 17 games of the regular season, which included a seven-game winning streak between November and December, and later on held a 32–17 record at the All-Star break.
+At mid-season, Brown was released to free agency after 30 games, and re-signed with his former team, the Charlotte Hornets.
+On March 14, 2000, Elliott returned to the team to play in a home game against the Atlanta Hawks, in which the Spurs won at the Alamodome, 94–79; Elliott played in the final 19 games of the season.
+The Spurs won six of their final seven games, and finished in second place in the Midwest Division with a 53–29 record, earning the fourth seed in the Western Conference.

-Tim Duncan averaged 23.2 points, 12.4 rebounds and 2.2 blocks per game, and was named to the All-NBA First Team, and to the NBA All-Defensive First Team, while David Robinson averaged 17.8 points, 9.6 rebounds and 2.3 blocks per game, and was selected to the All-NBA Third Team.
-In addition, Avery Johnson provided the team with 11.2 points and 6.0 assists per game, while Porter contributed 9.4 points per game off the bench, and Mario Elie provided with 7.5 points per game.
-Meanwhile, also off the bench, Malik Rose averaged 6.7 points and 4.5 rebounds per game, and three-point specialist Jaren Jackson contributed 6.3 points per game, and led the Spurs with 108 three-point field goals.
+Tim Duncan averaged 23.2 points, 12.4 rebounds and 2.2 blocks per game, and was named to the All-NBA First Team, and to the NBA All-Defensive First Team, while David Robinson averaged 17.8 points, 9.6 rebounds and 2.3 blocks per game, and was named to the All-NBA Third Team.
+In addition, Avery Johnson provided the team with 11.2 points and 6.0 assists per game, while Porter contributed 9.4 points and 3.3 assists per game, and Mario Elie provided with 7.5 points per game.
+Meanwhile, Malik Rose averaged 6.7 points and 4.5 rebounds per game, while three-point specialist Jaren Jackson contributed 6.3 points per game, and led the Spurs with 108 three-point field goals, Elliot averaged 6.0 points per game, Walker provided with 5.1 points and 3.8 rebounds per game, and Jerome Kersey contributed 4.5 points per game.

 During the NBA All-Star weekend at The Arena in Oakland in Oakland, California, Duncan and Robinson were both selected for the 2000 NBA All-Star Game, as members of the Western Conference All-Star team.
 Duncan scored 24 points along with 14 rebounds, as he and Shaquille O'Neal of the Los Angeles Lakers both shared the NBA All-Star Game Most Valuable Player award, as the Western Conference defeated the Eastern Conference, 137–126.
 Meanwhile, Porter participated in the NBA Three-Point Shootout for the third time.
 Duncan also finished in fifth place in Most Valuable Player voting, while Elliott finished tied in eleventh place in Most Improved Player voting.

-However, shortly before the regular season ended, Duncan suffered a knee injury; without Duncan, the Spurs were eliminated in the Western Conference First Round of the 2000 NBA playoffs by the 5th-seeded Phoenix Suns in four games.
-This was the first time that the Spurs lost in the opening round of the NBA playoffs since 1994.

 The Spurs finished second in the NBA in home-game attendance behind the Chicago Bulls, with an attendance of 884,450 at the Alamodome during the regular season.
-Following the season, Elie signed as a free agent with the Phoenix Suns, and Jerome Kersey signed with the Milwaukee Bucks during the next season.